Joanna Coles

 BirthdayApr 20, 1962

-BiographyJoanna Louise Coles (born 20 April 1962) is the Chief Creative and Content Officer for The Daily Beast.
-She served as chief content officer for Hearst Magazines from 2016 to 2018.
+BiographyJoanna Louise Coles (born 20 April 1962) is the chief creative and content officer for The Daily Beast.
+She was chief content officer for Hearst Magazines from 2016 to 2018.

-Born in the United Kingdom, Coles graduated from the University of East Anglia with a bachelor of arts in English and American literature before starting her career at The Spectator.
-She moved to the United States in 1997 to become bureau chief of The Guardian, and she later joined The Times.
+Coles started her career at The Spectator and moved to the US in 1997 to become bureau chief of The Guardian, later joining The Times.

 In 2006, she joined Hearst as editor-in-chief of Marie Claire magazine, then Cosmopolitan (2012–2016), before becoming the company's chief content officer in 2016.

-She is on the boards of Snap, the parent company of Snapchat; Sonos, Density Software and the clean beauty company Blue Mistral.
+She is on the boards of Snap, the parent company of Snapchat; Sonos, an American audio equipment manufacturer; Density Software (density.io), which provides AI-powered occupancy analytics for physical spaces; and the clean beauty company Blue Mistral.
 She is the author of Love Rules, published by HarperCollins; the book was optioned for TV by ABC Signature and FX.
 In 2019, she signed a first-look deal with ABC Studios.
-She currently resides in New York City.
-She has two sons with Peter Godwin.

 Biography from the Wikipedia article Joanna Coles.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.